NDrong/widm_request_signer/README.md

 - `/profile/`
 - `/profile/forgot_password/`

-I'll add more details when I have the time later (as it's currently already past 1 AM...)
+I might add more details when I have the time later (as it's currently already past 1 AM...)

 ### License
 See [`LICENSE`](LICENSE) for more information.